Edtech stocks are getting hammered but VCs keep writing checks – TechCrunch

 Let’s look at the changing value of edtech stocks in recent months, parse some preliminary data via PitchBook that provides a good feel for the directional momentum of edtech venture capital, and try to see if there’s irrational exuberance among private investors.

-You could argue that it’s public investors who are suffering from irrational pessimism and that private-market investors have the right to it.
+You could argue that it’s public investors who are suffering from irrational pessimism and that private-market investors have the right of it.
 But since public markets price private markets, we tend to listen to them.
 Let’s go!

 Falling shares